by Les Grady, licensed professional engineer (retired)

 - Write letters to the editor.

-- Call or write your elected officials about the need for action at the state, national, and international levels to limit the emission of CO2 from fossil fuels.
+- Call or write your elected officials at all levels about the need for action to limit the emission of CO2 from fossil fuels.

 - Support efforts to put a price on carbon consistent with its global impacts.